Annealed Leap-Point Sampler for Multimodal Target Distributions: Abstract

 \section{Abstract}

-In Bayesian statistics, exploring multimodal posterior distribution poses major challenges for existing techniques such as Markov Chain Monte Carlo (MCMC).
-These problems are exacerbated in high-dimensional settings where MCMC methods typically rely upon localised proposal mechanisms.
-This paper introduces the Annealed Leap-Point Sampler (ALPS), which augments the target distribution state space with modified annealed (cooled) target distributions, in contrast to traditional approaches which have employed tempering.
-The temperature of the coldest state is chosen such that its corresponding annealed target density can be sufficiently well-approximated by a Laplace approximation.
-As a result, a Gaussian mixture independence Metropolis-Hastings sampler can perform mode-jumping proposals even in high-dimensional problems.
-The ability of this procedure to {\em mode hop} at this super-cold state is then filtered through to the target state using a sequence of tempered targets in a similar way to that in parallel tempering methods.
-ALPS also incorporates the best aspects of current gold-standard approaches to multimodal sampling in high-dimensional contexts.
-A theoretical analysis of the ALPS approach in high dimensions is given, providing practitioners with a gauge on the optimal setup as well as the scalability of the algorithm.
-For a $d$-dimensional problem the it is shown that the coldest inverse temperature level required for the ALPS only needs to be linear in the dimension, $\mathcal{O}(d)$, and this means that for a collection of multimodal problems the algorithmic cost is polynomial, $\mathcal{O}\left(d^{3}\right)$.
-ALPS is illustrated on a complex multimodal posterior distribution that arises from a seemingly-unrelated regression (SUR) model of longitudinal data from U.S. manufacturing firms.
+{ In Bayesian statistics, exploring high-dimensional multimodal posterior distributions poses major challenges for existing MCMC approaches.
+This paper introduces the Annealed Leap-Point Sampler (ALPS), which augments the target distribution state space with modified annealed (cooled) distributions, in contrast to traditional tempering approaches.
+The coldest state is chosen such that its annealed density is well-approximated locally by a Laplace approximation.
+This allows for automated setup of a scalable mode-leaping independence sampler.
+ALPS requires an exploration component to search for the mode locations, which can either be run adaptively in parallel to improve these mode-jumping proposals, or else as a pre-computation step.
+A theoretical analysis shows that for a d-dimensional problem the coolest temperature level required only needs to be linear in dimension, $\mathcal{O}\left(d\right)$, implying that the number of iterations needed for ALPS to converge is $\mathcal{O}\left(d\right)$ (typically leading to overall complexity $\mathcal{O}\left(d^3\right)$ when computational cost per iteration is taken into account).
+ALPS is illustrated on several complex, multimodal distributions that arise from real-world applications.
+This includes a seemingly-unrelated regression (SUR) model of longitudinal data from U.S. manufacturing firms, as well as a spectral density model that is used in analytical chemistry for identification of molecular biomarkers. }